vanessa-arruda/vanessa-arruda/README.md

 Welcome to my GitHub Profile!

 ![header](/linkedin-banner-light.PNG)
-I'm a self-taught passionate web/app developer learner!
+I started as a self-taught, with basic <html> knowledge who became a passionate web developer and ended up in backend as a Data Integration Engineer.
+Python ❤️
 ## Want to know more about me and my Projects?

-In my gitHub page you can check my open repos and learn a bit of the personal projects I have been working on to learn programming - A journey I started mid 2023 that brought me great skills that I am eager to improve everyday and bring to life many awesome projects.
-But I also invite you to:
+In my gitHub page you can check some of my open repos and learn a bit of the personal projects that helps me learn new things.

 #### - Check out my [Portfolio](https://vanessa.arruda.eu);
 I've created it to showcase some of my projects ❤